EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 # Notification and Automation Deployment Guide

 The Notification and Automation Building Block gives the EOEPCA platform an event-driven workflow layer.
-It uses Knative Serving for serverless functions, Knative Eventing for routing CloudEvents between sources and sinks, and ships with a few ready-made components (a GitHub webhook source, a CloudEvents player for inspecting traffic, and an emailer sink).
+It uses Knative Eventing for routing CloudEvents between sources and sinks, ships with a few ready-made components (a GitHub webhook source, a CloudEvents player for inspecting traffic, and an emailer sink), and lets you deploy your own event-driven functions on Knative Serving on top.
 Kafka can be added on top if you want a durable event backbone, but the default setup uses Knative's in-memory channel and works fine for most cases.

 This guide walks through deploying the whole stack on a Kubernetes cluster.

 ## Components

-The BB deploys the following:
+- **Knative Operator** installed separately via Helm, ahead of the BB chart — reconciles the `KnativeServing`/`KnativeEventing` custom resources into an actual control plane

-- **Knative Serving** for serverless workload deployment and autoscaling
+- **Knative Serving** for deploying your own serverless functions on top (see [Writing automations](#writing-automations))
 - **Knative Eventing** for event routing and delivery
 - **Kourier** as the cluster-internal ingress for Knative services (enabled via the Knative Serving CR, not installed separately)
 - **GitHub webhook source** that turns inbound webhooks into CloudEvents
+- **API Server Source** that turns Kubernetes API events into CloudEvents
 - **CloudEvents player** for inspecting events flowing through a broker
 - **Emailer sink** that sends an email when it receives a CloudEvent
 - **Kafka** (optional) via Strimzi, for persistent event streaming

+The BB Helm chart itself (`notification-automation`) only creates the webhook source, API server source, CloudEvents player, emailer, and default broker as plain Deployments — it does **not** install the Knative Operator or the `KnativeServing`/`KnativeEventing` instances.
+Those are separate, mandatory steps below.

 ## Prerequisites